uwsampa/cse548-labs/README.md

 * SUSE Enterprise Linux 11.4 64-bit
 * Ubuntu Linux 16.04.1 LTS 64-bit

+**Note** If you're using VMWare, do not have your source and work directory sit on a shared drive with your host OS.
+For some reason VMWare directory sharing is slow to update file changes from the host OS to the virtual OS, which can lead to compilation bugs.

 ### Vivado HL WebPACK 2017.1

 You’ll need to install Xilinx’ FPGA compilation toolchain, [Vivado HL WebPACK 2017.1](https://www.xilinx.com/products/design-tools/vivado.html), which a license-free version of the Vivado HLx toolchain.